rmflight/importedPackageTimings/README.md

 Website: <https://rmflight.github.io/importedPackageTimings>

-The goal of `dependencyTimings` is to help developers determine if any of the R packages their package depends on make loading their package slow.
+The goal of `importedPackageTimings` is to help R package developers determine if any of the R packages their package depends on (i.e.
+`imports`) make loading their own package slow.

 To accompmlish this, it uses independent R sessions from the `future` package to time how long it takes to load each of the packages listed in